 - The biggest example might be Santa's "stuck" sleigh.
-You can clearly see the thing moving in several scenes after "failed" attempts to unstick it.
+You can clearly see the thing moving in several scenes after "failed" attempts to extract it.
 Also, it appears to be "buried" in a quarter-inch of sand.
 In certain spots along the rails.
+Which Santa almost entirely cleared off in a few seconds before giving up.
 (It probably would've helped if Santa got out of the damned thing when they pushed.)

 - Squick: When Santa gets out of his sleigh to help with the sheep, you could see a dark stain on his pants.
 Please God, let that just be sweat!

-- They Just Didn't Care: The reason Tom Sawyer is wearing a Hawaiian shirt.
+- They Just Didn't Care: The reason Huck Finn is wearing a Hawaiian shirt.